Resting easy mattress futon

-The business began making P.E.T. beds for dogs and cats .
+The business began making P.E.T. beds for dogs and cats.
 They range in price from $30 to $80 for a full size futon mattress.

-Customers: Heartland's largest St. Louis customer is Futon Express, which includes four stores , you in Kansas City and one in Chicago.
+Customers: Heartland's largest customer in St. Louis is Futon Express, which includes four stores, one in Kansas City and one in Chicago.
 The majority of the organization's customers are east of the Rockies with a significant concentration in the Midwest.
 College towns are good locations for auto sales.
 The weeks of June, July and August are the most economical for Heartland.
 Many of the sales are to school students during these months and to people who've vacationing guests throughout the summertime.
-Even the Christmas holiday season is also one of the best selling occasions for futons.
+Even the Christmas holiday season is also one of the best-selling occasions for futons.

 Professional services: Boatmen's is that your firm's lender and Lerwick secured a credit line out of Boatmen's to start his company.
 Rubin Brown & Gornstein is the organization's accountant.

-Marketing: Trade shows existing Heartland with a few of its best chances to sell its product.
+Marketing: Trade shows existing Heartland with a few of its best chances to sell its products.
 The firm also promotes in trade magazines.